-A. Bachelor's degree AND a minimum of nine (9) years of progressively responsible experience pertinent to the specialized field, including, but not limited to International Development or other relevant field, including business, finance, urban planning, health, education of which a minimum of six (6) years must consist of recent project management experience with a USG foreign affairs, Missions, international assistance organizations, or non-governmental organizations, in international development.
-Minimum of five (5) years of overseas field experience preferably in development or crisis contexts.
-Fluency in Arabic, French or Spanish is preferred but not required.
+A. Bachelor's degree AND a minimum of nine (9) years of progressively responsible experience of which a minimum of six (6) years must consist of recent experience with USG foreign affairs missions, international assistance organizations, or nongovernmental organizations in monitoring and evaluation, managing budgets, and/or program design of international development projects.
+Minimum of four (4) years of overseas field experience in international development.
+Fluency in Arabic, French or Spanish is preferred, but not required.